Brexit Negotiations and EU Citizens’ Rights in Scotland

 However, the UK did not leave the European Union immediately.
-As you probably know, at this time (December 2018), the Brexit negotiations between the UK government and the European Union are still ongoing.
-This has a major impact on EU citizens’ rights in the UK; they will no longer be protected by the ‘freedom of movement’ that allowed them to settle in the UK.
+As you probably know, at this time (January 2019), the Brexit negotiations between the UK government and the European Union are still ongoing.
+This is why we ask you to read all the information below with caution.

-On 6 December 2018, the UK government released a “Policy paper on citizens’ rights in the event of a no deal Brexit“.
-It states there that “the UK will continue to run the EU Settlement Scheme for those resident in the UK by 29 March 2019 in a ‘no deal’ scenario.”
+In the event of “no deal,” it is likely that EU citizens will still need to apply for the aforementioned “Settled Status”.
+The UK government released a “Policy paper on citizens’ rights in the event of a no deal Brexit“ where it states that “the UK will continue to run the EU Settlement Scheme for those resident in the UK by 29 March 2019 in a ‘no deal’ scenario.”

 However, the scheme will not be identical in the event of “no deal”.
 Some changes will apply.
 For example, in case of “no deal,” the UK government proposes that only EU citizens who arrive in the UK before 29 March 2019 will be able to apply for the “Settled Status”.
 The rest will need to comply with The UK’s future skills-based immigration system.
 For more details on EU citizens’ rights in a ‘no deal’ scenario please consult the policy paper, as the proposals are similar to those guaranteed by the deal, but not identical.

 - The UK postpones or cancels Brexit.

 We are not sure what will happen to the “EU Settlement Scheme” and “Settled Status” in this case.